MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 The following items are important to consider when exporting data with a manual export (archive) job:

 - Only one import or export action can run at a time.
-For example, if an import job is in progress, attempting to start a manual export (archive) job to export data returns an error.
+For example, if an export job is in progress, attempting to start a manual export (archive) job to export data returns an error.

 ## Copy a Lustre blob container with AzCopy or Storage Explorer